Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

 Comparing to \eq{dualL} we see that the leading level in the expansion is $-1$, followed by subleading levels for all negative integers.
 To see the $\mathcal{L}^-$ eigenstates we make the identification

 where the power of $K$ is defined as a continuous superposition of wedge states through \eq{Knu}.
 If $\nu$ is negative the integral defining $K^\nu$ produces a divergence proportional to the sliver state.
 In the present situation this does not matter, since the sliver divergence is discarded by the projection.
-Moreover, divergent sliver boundary terms imply that $K^\nu$ is not an $\mathcal{L}^-$ eigenstate for negative $\nu$; for similar reasons, the relation $K^\mu K^\nu = K^{\mu+\nu}$ fails to hold.
-Again, this does not matter since anomalous boundary terms disappear after projection.
 Therefore in the present context we can assume that all powers of $K$ are allowed, and all are eigenstates of $\mathcal{L}^-$:

 This leads us to identify the dual $\mathcal{L}^-$ expansion of $\frac{1}{1+K}$ as